Skip to main content Skip to main navigation Skip to search

 • Request for permission to dispose of goods/conveyance

-Highly compliant importer scheme
+Highly Compliant Importer scheme

 Benefits and cost savings

-The HCI scheme provides importers with the following benefits:
+HCI provides importers with the following benefits:

 • no application process